Salla Simukka

-Salla Simukka (born 16 June 1981) is a best-selling Finnish novelist, translator and literary critic, and winner of the Topelius Prize 2013 and the Finland Prize 2013.
+Salla Simukka (born 16 June 1981) is a Finnish novelist, translator and literary critic, and winner of the Topelius Prize 2013 and the Finland Prize 2013.
 She is known for her young adult series The Snow White Trilogy, which was originally published in Finnish as the Lumikki Andersson trilogy.

 Biography

 Simukka was born in Tampere and showed an interest in writing at a young age.
 She completed her first book when she was 18 and has since written several novels in addition to translating foreign works into Finnish.
 As a critic, she has written reviews for Helsingin Sanomat and Hämeen Sanomat.
 She has also worked as an editor for the literary journal LUKUfiilis and as a scriptwriter for the Finnish Broadcasting Company.

 Snow White Trilogy

 Simukka came up with the idea for the Snow White Trilogy after visiting a bookstore in Germany and seeing a section for young adult thriller novels.
 She then realized that Finland did not have many novels that fit into the genre.
 Sony Pictures has shown an interest in adapting the series for film.

 The series has been pitched as “Lisbeth Salander for a young adult audience.”